KxSystems/docs/docs/basics/glossary.md

 The act of defining a view does not trigger its evaluation.

-A view should not have side-effects, i.e. should not update global variables.
+A view should not have side effects, i.e. should not update global variables.

 <i class="far fa-hand-point-right"></i>
 [`view`, `views`](../ref/view.md)